Introduction

 Abdullah lent me one of his jackets and a necktie, so I really looked like a diplomat, ready to visit the Economy Minister with Talib.
 He was residing on a whole floor of a five star hotel.
 I was not entitled to take part in the conference, though, but I stayed with one of the minister's secretaries and his chauffeur, a big Sudanese, maybe also a body guard.

-With Talib in Beirut With Abdullah in Beirut
+| With Talib in Beirut

 Beirut is the capital and largest city of Lebanon, located on the Mediterranean Sea, thus the climate brings hot summers and mild winters.
 And also has a little Mediterranean flair and lifestyle: relaxed, open-minded and a little bit permissive.
 So it's secretive name was also Paris of the East.